 See the biosecurity risk treatment guide for types of contamination and treatment options.

-If there is a risk that external contamination may dislodge during movement to the Approved Arrangement, the biosecurity officer will direct that the cargo be managed accordingly, including:
+If there is a risk that external contamination may dislodge during movement to the approved arrangement, the biosecurity officer will direct that the cargo be managed by:

 - containerisation of the cargo